ImanRHT/MM1K_Queue_Simulation/README.md

 ## Processor Sharing Service Order (Round Robin Scheduling)

-**Description:**
-This homework involves the analysis of the Round Robin scheduling algorithm within a queue system.
-It focuses on understanding how the Round Robin mechanism affects performance.

 **Key Aspects Covered:**
 - **Round Robin Scheduling:** Examination of the algorithm's performance in managing queues.
 - **Performance Metrics:** Analysis of average wait time and throughput under different configurations.